RobSero/RentGap/README.md

 - NPM
 - Mapbox

-At its core, the client side follows common RESTful patterns with index and show pages for properties however this has been layered with additional systems which is largely where the complexity exists in this project (section A).
+At its core, the client side follows common RESTful patterns with index and show pages for properties however this has been layered with additional systems which is largely where the complexity exists for this project *(section 3.1)*.

 The client side handles a lot of heavy lifting in terms of manipulating the data and clearly presenting it to users.
 It also utilizes react components from a variety of sources and frameworks, predominantly NPM and Ant Design.
 It also shares equal responsibility for handling many of the calculations and dealing with user’s investments once the data has been consumed from the server.
 To ensure stronger protection or wrongful manipulation by the user, form validation has been implemented on the client and server side when making investments.